solliancenet/Azure-Machine-Learning-Dev-Guide/modeling/training-evaluating-simple-models-with-aml-compute/README.md

 ### Option 2: Run details within Azure portal

 This example shows the details of a specific pipeline run for an Automated Machine Learning experiment within the Azure Portal.
-You can evaluate the various model performance metrics, visualize the model’s predictions against true data.
+You can evaluate the various model performance metrics, and visualize the model’s predictions against true data.

    ![Snapshot of model performance as seen in Azure portal](../media/model_perf_3.png 'Visualizing model performance')